TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 	- A binary blob representing the player state (more on that later).
 	- You should not delete or otherwise alter it.

+To ensure that gameplay recordings are replayed deterministically, NONE of the above should be deleted during a playtest (more on that later).

 - Folder: ``Project-export``.
 	- An empty folder created for your convenience when you decide to export the project to portable lua files.
-	  This way you won't have to create this folder yourself and a nice convention on locating the exports is established.
+	  This way, you won't have to create this folder yourself and a nice convention on locating the exports is established.

-To ensure that gameplay recordings are replayed deterministically, NONE of the above files should be deleted during a playtest (more on that later).
+	- Can be safely deleted at any time.

 ## Basic navigation